code-with-anonymous/Netflix-project/README.md

-**Netflix clonw made with html and Css Depiciting beauiful static website**
+**Netflix clonemade with html and Css Depiciting beauiful static website**